Infinite chess: Mathematical analysis

-The winning-position problem is not known to be decidable.
-Not only is there a lack of an upper bound on the smallest such n when there is a mate-in-n, there are also positions for which there is a forced mate but no integer n such that there is a mate-in-n.
-For example, there is a position such that after one rook move by black, the number of moves until black is checkmated will be one more than the distance by which black moved.
+However, the winning-position problem in general is not known to be decidable.
+Not only is there no uniform upper bound on the smallest value of n such that there is a mate-in-n, but there are also positions for which there is a forced mate but no integer n such that there is a mate-in-n.
+For example, there is a position with Black to move such that after an initial rook move by Black, the number of moves until White wins corresponds to the length of Black's move plus one.
+Since Black was free to move his rook by any arbitrary finite distance, the number of moves until checkmate in the initial position is unbounded.
+This led to the consideration of ordinal game values measuring the distance until checkmate: